 24 Apr How to Juggle Real Estate and a Full-Time Job (From Someone Who’s Been There)

-In this blog post, Don Strickland, one of our High 6 Associates and an engineer turned real estate investor, shares how he became one of our most successful Associates while still working a nine-to-five job.
-It’s possible!
-Below you’ll find some of his best tips and advice.
+Wondering how to juggle real estate and a full-time job?
+In this blog post, Don Strickland, one of our High 6 Associates and an engineer turned real estate investor, shares how he became one of our most successful Associates while still working nine-to-five.
+It's possible!
+Below you'll find some of his best tips and advice.

 Life is busy.
 I try to juggle my kids’ sports, my full-time job, the real estate business, and everything else in life.
 But being out there and seeing what Chris and his team do propelled me even further.

 Seeing how Chris has been able to create a thriving family business made me want to do the same for my family.
 Luckily, my kids are actually interested in this stuff—which is good, because I want to keep them out of the corporate world if I can.
 Now, whether they decide to take that route once they’re out of school—that’s another story.
-But we want to be financially free and get out.
+But we want to be financially free and get out of that full-time job.
 That’s one of the biggest wins: finding a support system and having the confidence to make that move.

 Another big win, of course, is being able to make a lot of money.
 This business is highly profitable, over months and years, depending on how you structure it.
 That’s a huge win: finding something that’s very profitable and costs very little to run.